 Definition of Bull Trap

 Bull trap pattern typically occurs at a resistance level and is a bearish signal forming with an uptrend.
 It does not require to be on an all-time high.
-An investor should search for a bull trap in a bullish market where the price is expected to move in an upward direction.
+An investor should search for a bull trap in a bullish market where the price is expected to increase.
 An investor needs to monitor markets carefully to catch a turn in a trend.

 Explanation of Bull Trap Chart Pattern

-- The market price is moving in an upward direction, after which the resistance level is reached, price further breaks out and then it continues to move in the same direction.
+- The market price is moving upward, after which the resistance level is reached, the price further breaks out, and then it continues to move in the same direction.

-- When liquidity erodes at these levels, market price declines back and is within the resistance zone.
+- When liquidity erodes at these levels, the market price declines and is within the resistance zone.

-- Traders are placed short, breakout traders jump in to recover their loss, then rejoined the trend after getting stopped out.
+- Traders place short positions, and breakout traders jump in to recover their losses before rejoining the trend after getting stopped.

 Who are Trapped Traders?